 Why Does Italian Sound So Beautiful?

-The Italian language has a hold over the hearts of the American people (and British, and Australian, and any other English-speaking population).
-The vast majority of us have a soft spot for an Italian accent.
-We love the sounds of the Italian language.
+The Italian language has a special place in the hearts of many Americans, as well as the British, Australians, and other English-speaking populations.
+Most of us have a soft spot for an Italian accent and the melodic sounds of the Italian language.
 But why?
-What is it about the Italian language that we find so immensely beautiful, romantic, and generally aurally pleasing?
+What is it about Italian that we find so immensely beautiful, romantic, and pleasing to the ear?

 why does italian sound so beautiful